Skip to main content

 Potential Long-Term Safety Hurdles

-Even with the more physiologic action of peptides, considerations remain paramount.
+Even with the more physiologic action of peptides, long-term safety considerations remain paramount.
 The most consistently noted side effect in studies of GHS is a potential reduction in insulin sensitivity, which can lead to an increase in fasting glucose and insulin levels.
 For cardiac patients, who frequently have co-existing metabolic syndrome or type 2 diabetes, this is a significant concern.
 Careful monitoring of glycemic control is therefore a non-negotiable aspect of any such therapy.

 Furthermore, the long-term data on GHS is still maturing.
 Most studies are of limited duration and size.
 Questions regarding the effect of chronically elevated IGF-1 levels on the risk of malignancy persist, based on broader epidemiological studies of the GH/IGF-1 axis.